Entrepreneur Program (BAEP)

 556 Technology Feasibility (3) Gives students the critical thinking and analytical skills they need to evaluate, value and manage technology as intellectual property.
 Students will learn the technology commercialization process, use data mining and assessment techniques for patent databases, and study the unique business issues facing high technology start-ups.

-557 Technology Commercialization (3) Focus of the course is on the identification, evaluation and commercialization of new technologies.
-Emphasis will be placed on the legal, financial and marketing aspects of technology transfer and development.
+557 Technology Commercialization (3) Identification, evaluation and commercialization of new technologies. legal, financial and marketing aspects of technology transfer and development.

 558 The Entrepreneurial Advisor (3) Site visits to five middle market firms and meeting their CEOs.
 Papers based on the problem or opportunity posed by the entrepreneur will be required.